VanessaMorenoTorres/OffTheShelf/README.md

     -Use the create-react-app generator to start your project

     -Makes use of React Router (install react-router-dom)

-    -Manage at least some part of state with the useReducer and useContext hooks (together) or Redux (install redux react-redux)

     -There should be 1 class components